DSR-RHIT/me447-visualizing-data/cm/cm015_portfolio-requirements.md

 -   Redesigning a poorly designed graph from a journal or conference proceedings in your technical area.
 -   Using data from any research you have been involved with.
 -   Obtaining data from a Rose faculty member who needs help with data graphics.
+-   If you are a member of a team in another class or project you may act as a graph consultant for that team, creating data displays that contribute to the teams' work as well as your portfolio.

 redesigns
 ---------